wp-plugins/gwolle-gb/readme.txt

 * 2015-02-10
 * Fix CSS for check-all checkbox on entrylist in admin.
 * Better CSS for admin entries, grey instead of pink.
+* Also style admin entries on admin pages.
 * Always load jQuery, it's just easier.
 * All strings use our text-domain.